Vincent Speranza: Early life

-Speranza was born on March 23, 1925 in the Hell's Kitchen neighborhood of Manhattan, New York.
+Speranza was born on March 23, 1925, son of Francesco and Francesca Speranza, in the Hell's Kitchen neighborhood of Manhattan, New York.
 He spent his childhood on Staten Island in a large and extended Italian family during the Great Depression.
 He had three brothers and four sisters.
 He graduated from high school in January 1943 and then enrolled at the City College of New York.